studentTurtle94/product-recommender/README.md

   * *Trade-off vs. Pinecone:* Pinecone often handles embedding generation, potentially leading to vendor lock-in and higher costs.
 Qdrant provides more control over the embedding process and infrastructure.
 * **LLM:** **GPT-4o** serves two main roles:
   1. *Multimodal Query Interpretation:* Analyzing text and images together to generate more contextually relevant search queries for the vector database.
   2. *Recommendation Refinement:* Reranking initial semantic search results based on the user's specific query nuances and providing natural language explanations for recommendations.
-Its strong reasoning capabilities are key here.
+Its cost and strong reasoning capabilities are key here.
 * **Embedding Model:** **`text-embedding-3-small`** was chosen as a balance between performance, cost, and speed.
 It provides strong semantic understanding for product text and review data at a lower cost and latency compared to larger models.
 * **Review Enhancement:** Product text used for generating embeddings is enriched with key phrases, common usage contexts, and sentiment extracted from customer reviews.
 This aims to capture nuances not present in standard product descriptions, improving search relevance.
 * **Data Storage:** Currently, product metadata is loaded into memory from a JSON file (`data/fashion_products.json`) on startup.